3nvy/Ingress-Map-Coordinates-Exporter/README.md

 ## Install This Plugin

-Once the IITC Extesion is instaled, you need to install this plugin by adding it as an extran plugin to the extension
+Once the IITC Extesion is instaled, you need to install this plugin by adding it as an external plugin to the extension

 ![](images/1.png)